BCS in the Sky: Signatures of Inflationary Fermion Condensation: From superconductors to the universe

-The plus sign in the front guarantees the attractive nature of the interaction.
+The plus sign in the front guarantees the attractive nature of the interaction, since having a larger fermionic field bilinear \textit{decreases} the potential energy.
+Thus fermion fields tend to be drawn closer.
 Such an interaction can originate from the exchange of a heavy scalar particle of mass scale $M$, or from the $s$-wave channel of the torsion-induced four-fermion interaction \cite{Perez:2005pm,Freidel:2005sn}.
 Since the energy scale of inflation is not far below that of Grand Unified Theories (GUT) such as the Pati-Salam model \cite{Pati:1974yy,Hartmann:2014fya,Pallis:2012zd,Bryant:2016tzg,Holdom:2014hla}, one can treat the four-fermion term as EFT operators of a broken GUT group, in a similar way that these operators appear in the SMEFT~\cite{Cepedello:2022pyx}.
 For simplicity, we shall first focus on (\ref{4fint}) and comment on other types of interaction in Sect.~\ref{U1A}.
-After introducing this self-interaction, one expects the fermions and anti-fermions of the same helicity will form Cooper pairs in the $s$-wave channel (see FIG.~\ref{CooperPairCartoon} for a cartoon depict of the physical picture).
+We also note that different from the non-local interaction of electrons in real BCS systems, the quartic self-interaction here appears to be local.
+Of course from an EFT perspective, local/non-local is a relative notion depending on the hierarchy between the energy scale of the probe and the underlying mechanism.
+The UV completion of $\mathcal{L}_{int}$ can actually be a non-local exchange of massive scalars at the scale of $M$.
+This attractive interaction responsible for condensation is then an effective description at the gap energy scale $\Delta$.
+As long as $\Delta\ll M$, one can integrate out the heavy meson, and the non-local UV picture can be reduced to a local vertex in the IR.
+After introducing this self-interaction, one expects the fermions and anti-fermions of the same helicity will form Cooper pairs in the $s$-wave channel (see FIG.~\ref{CooperPairCartoon} for a cartoon depiction of the physical picture).
 Now although the helicity imbalance is still present, it becomes hidden in the internal structure of Cooper pairs, and is not visible in the IR picture at leading order.
 This fact will affect the parity property of the resulting cosmological collider signals, as we will demonstrate later.

 In summary, our BCS Lagrangian reads

 where $g_{\mu\nu}=a(\tau)^2\eta_{\mu\nu}$ is the background spacetime metric and $\mathcal{D}_\mu$ is the covariant derivative.
 For clarity, we will analyze our BCS model progressively, first in flat spacetime and then in dS and actual inflation.